- 1. Spelling mistakes

 Even very literate people may find essay writing a pretty challenging task.
-We know this for sure, since thousands of students use our essay writing services to secure perfect results.
+We know this for sure since thousands of students use our affordable essay writing services to secure perfect results.
 So, we know how difficult it is to find the time and inspiration to start writing.
 Nevertheless, you must get your essay done.
 And if you still think of writing an essay on your own, check out our top 14 frustrating writing mistakes below.

 1. Spelling mistakes